lopezdsr/sql-query/sqlref/sql_reference.template.md

 You can wrap your external table definition optionally with the `FLATTEN` table transformation function.
 It will preprocess your input table before query compilation to a fully flat column schema.
 This can be useful when you have hierarchical input data as it is often found in JSON documents.
-By using `FLATTEN`, you don't have to dereference all nested columns explicitly in your SQL statement.
+By using `FLATTEN`, you must not dereference all nested columns explicitly in your SQL statement.

 For example, you can run a simple `SELECT * FROM FLATTEN(cos://us-geo/sql/iotmessages STORED AS JSON)` on a flattened JSON input and use CSV output to easily browse a sample of your JSON input data.